School of Sport and Health Sciences

 Her research interests include health implementation science, health inequalities, obesity, weight management and working with vulnerable communities.
 Other qualifications include MBA (Distinction); MA; and BA(Hons) (First Class).

-Alison Doherty is based within the Health Implementation Science Team, School of Health Sciences, Faculty of Health & Wellbeing where she is engaged as a Research Associate (Evidence Synthesis).
+Alison Doherty is based within the Health Implementation Science Team, School of Sport and Health Sciences, Faculty of Health & Wellbeing where she is engaged as a Research Associate (Evidence Synthesis).

 Previously, she was based within the Faculty of Health & Wellbeing’s Research Support Team (Academic) on a range of health-related projects with senior researchers and research groups.
 She has experience in co-producing health & wellbeing research involving patients and public interest groups including vulnerable communities.